How to Get Rid of Weeds: 10 Basic Gardening Tips

 Keeping the weed plants and the soil moist may help you to achieve your goals.
 For this, cover these plants with mulch.
 The mulch is important to encourage plant control and prevention.

 With this, the mulch sheet may hide the weed plants from the sunlight.
-Mulch is an easy method and helps your soil keep cool and eliminates light that weeds need to grow.
+Mulch is an easy method that helps your soil keep cool and eliminates light that weeds need to grow.
 However, make sure to keep it around two inches from your lawn since it can kill your grass.

-4. Watering The Nearby Plants Deeply
+4. Watering the Nearby Plants Deeply

-Water consumption is a basic requirement of the plant, whether an ordinary or a weed.
+Water consumption is a basic requirement of the plant, whether an ordinary plant or a weed.
 However, if the desired plants are being watered deeply and infrequently, it will strengthen the shrubbery and make them capable of competing with unwanted (unneeded) plants.

 Moreover, it is recommended to place soaker hoses or drip irrigation around the plants (beneath the mulch) to water them.
 Drip irrigation will prevent the water from reaching the weeds and, therefore, help weaken them.